What Happens When Corporations Hate Their Own Customers

 Today, the financial services lobby is the largest in Washington, spending $1.4 billion in the 2016 election cycle.
 Open Secrets said “the financial sector is far and away the largest source of campaign contributions to federal candidates and parties, with insurance companies, securities and investment firms, real estate interests and commercial banks providing the bulk of that money.”

-So when we see a man being literally dragged off a plane, we can all relate to it.
-In some form, we have all suffered the discomfort of flying on airlines that just want our airfares and do the minimum to make customers comfortable.
-No blankets, no chips; just keep your elbows out of the aisle.
+So, when we see a man being dragged off a plane, we can all relate to it.
+In some form, we have all suffered the discomfort of flying on airlines that want our airfares and do the minimum to make customers comfortable.
+No blankets, no chips; keep your elbows out of the aisle.
 The evasive answers to delays offered by pilots and cabin attendants, complete with their frozen smiles, fake affection, lack of eye contact, and empty slogans (“We certainly appreciate your business.
 Have a great day.”), all wear very thin after years of going to the airport and the more intrusive TSA lines.

-The airlines know the public has few choices to fly and airlines only compete on price, so the public is squeezed into smaller and smaller seats, with less and less common decency provided by the airlines.
+The airlines know the public has few choices to fly, and airlines only compete on price, so the public is squeezed into smaller and smaller seats, with less and less common decency provided by the airlines.

 It’s Even Worse in the Financial Services Industry